Thus begins the story of Miles Langley, or at least the young man that is called such.

 Yours truly, I am Miles.

-Now let me sing about this five,
+Now hear me sing about these five,

 And their courageous trials.